rcdraft/HotCalloutsV/README.md

   A visitor of Diamond Casino & Resort causing trouble and does not want to leave.
 Make him leave.
 Beware, they can run away.

   * Dialogue system is currently being redone.
+  * You can play this callout by building this plugin in **Debug** options but it will, most likely crash.

+* Firearm Attack on an Officer

+  A suspect attacking an officer using his firearm.
+Be quick, before anything goes wrong.

+  * It is not tested properly, and it's currently under active development.
+  * You can play this callout by building this plugin in **Debug** options but it is untested and may crash or `Code 4 - Disregard`.

 ## Known Issues